biomed-AI/CapECG/README.md

 ```
 python train_CapECG.py  --ECG_trait trait \ # indicated ECG trait for prediction
-                --npy_dir  \ # The path of data folder containing two input genotype data (train.npy, test.npy)
+                --npy_dir  \ # the path of data folder containing two input genotype data (train.npy, test.npy)
-                --pheno_path  ./data/file_pheno \ # The phenotype file (file_pheno) with FID, IID, age, sex, center, batch and trait.
+                --pheno_path  ./data/file_pheno \ # the phenotype file (file_pheno) with FID, IID, age, sex, center, batch and trait.
-		--model_dir # The path of the folder used to save the model parameters
+		--model_dir # the path of the folder for saving the model parameters
 ```

-## 3. Applications of train_CapECG in CVDs prediction and GWAS
+## 3. Applications of CapECG in CVDs prediction and GWAS

 ### 3.1 Use ECG traits to predict cardiovascular disease (DeepCVD)